-Each year in the U.S. there are approximately 13,400 children between the ages of birth and 19 years of age who are diagnosed with cancer.
-About one in 300 boys and one in 333 girls will develop cancer before their 20th birthday.
-In 1998, about 2500 died of cancer, thus making cancer the most common cause of death by disease for children and adolescents in America.
+Each year in the U.S. there are an estimated 15,780 children between the ages of birth and 19 years of age who are diagnosed with cancer.
+Approximately 1 in 285 children in the U.S. will be diagnosed with cancer before their 20th birthday.
+Globally there are more than 250,000 children diagnosed with cancer each year.
+Every 3 minutes, somewhere in the world a family hears the devastating words that their child has been diagnosed with cancer.
+While survival rates for many types of childhood cancer have improved, for too many children, cancer will shorten their lives too soon.
+Cancer remains the most common cause of death by disease for children in America.

 Statistics on child and adolescent cancer incidence are collected by the National Cancer Institute’s (NCI) SEER Program (Surveillance, Epidemiology and End Results).
 The data is collected at 10 sites (5 states including CT, UT, NM, IA, and HI and 5 cities including Detroit, Atlanta, San Francisco, Los Angeles, and Seattle), with each representing different geographic regions of the United States.
 The data is then extrapolated to represent national childhood cancer data.
 The following monograph link summarizes childhood cancer incidence and mortality by disease type, age, ethnicity, and sex.
 Data collected through SEER has shown that the incidence for some types of childhood cancer have increased slightly since Candlelighters’ inception in 1970, but for the most part the rates have been fairly constant in the last several years.